-- Switching to software-defined networking (SDN) to ease network management and reduce manual error.
+- Switching to (SDN) to ease network management and reduce manual error.

 In the end, the right strategy will very much depend on your organisation, budget and resources.
 But given the increasing reputational and financial impact of outages, IT leaders must address any issues upfront before they have a chance to escalate.